-ARSS infrastructure Projects Limited (the company) is a public limited company incorporated and domiciled in India.
-The company has its primary listings on the BSE Limited and National Stock Exchange of India Limited, in India.
-The company is engaged in execution of contracts of various infrastructure projects including road work, bridge work, railway tracking and irrigation projects.
+ARSS infrastracture Projects Limted (the Company) is a Public Limited Company incorporated and domiciled in India.
+The Company has its primary listings on the BSE Limited and National Stock Exchange of India Limited, in India.
+The Company is engaged in execution of contracts of various infrastracture projects including road work, bridge work, railway tracking and irrigation projects.